ewoolsey/clap-interactive/README.md

 ---

 This is a an extremely basic approach at getting clap enums to parse interactively using inquire.
-I think if someone put some time into it it could be very useful.
-Unfortunately I don't have the time to really make this shine.
-If you make improvements to this (which currently isn't hard haha), please submit a PR.
+If you make improvements to this please submit a PR, and if you have any issues or bugs please submit an issue.
+I'm currently actively maintaining this project as a person development tool.

 ---